 Narciso Campos Cuevas was appointed Assistant Secretary for Banking, Securities and Savings of the Mexican Ministry of Finance (Secretaría de Hacienda y Crédito Público) on January 1, 2013.
 In this capacity, Mr. Campos is responsible -among other matters- for the development of public policies and regulation for financial activities and financial institutions.
 He is a member of the Standing Committee on Assessment of Vulnerabilities of the Financial Stability Board.
 Prior to his appointment, Mr. Campos practiced law as a local partner for White & Case in Mexico City, where he worked from 2002 to 2012.
 His private practice was focused on capital markets, financings, mergers & acquisitions and financial regulation.
 Mr. Campos attended the Instituto Tecnológico de Estudios Superiores de Monterrey (ITESM), Campus Monterrey, where he graduated as an Attorney-in-Law in May 2000 and also attended EGADE Business School, where he obtained a degree as Master of Science in Finance in 2002.

-Nektarios is co-founder and CEO of Startupbootcamp FinTech and InsurTech.
-He is also co-founder at Rainmaking Innovation, part of the global Rainmaking cooperative of entrepreneurs, leading innovation programs across the financial services sector.
-Working to address the relationship between corporates and startups, Nektarios works closely with the industry partners and investors for the Startupbootcamp FinTech and InsurTech programs in London, New York, Singapore, Mumbai and Mexico City.
-Prior to Startupbootcamp, he led SWIFT’s Innotribe Startup Challenge, facilitating interaction between startups and financial institutions.
+Nektarios is co-founder and CEO of Rainmaking Colab, part of Rainmaking, the global cooperative of entrepreneurs, leading innovation programs across the financial services sector.
+He is also co-founder and CEO of Startupbootcamp FinTech.
+Working to address the relationship between corporates and startups, Nektarios works closely with industry partners and investors for the Rainmaking Colab and Startupbootcamp FinTech programs in London, New York, Singapore, Mumbai and Mexico City.
+Prior to his current role, he led SWIFT’s Innotribe Startup Challenge, facilitating interaction between startups and financial institutions.
 Driven by entrepreneurship, collaboration and the desire to change the industry, Nektarios is a global nomad, travel geek, and sneaker freaker.

 Co-founder, Alta Ventures